How I Decided To Become Sober (On The Way To Winning The Struggle Against Addiction)

 I had begun to accept myself which gave me confidence and made me feel how important I was.
 I’m still learning to see myself in new ways as I have never realized before.
 I am now able to appreciate people and share with them.
 I’ve noticed that things around me are more beautiful now than before.
 My life now has meaning, and it continues to grow inside me.
 I’m calmer, and I can confront myself without feeling weak.
 I’m stronger now and ready to face life’s challenges one day at a time.My recovery and the learning continue to flourish.
 I have no trace of regret in choosing to walk the path to sobriety.
 It’s a lifelong process which opens up new doors for meaningful, beautiful life experiences for me.

-To find out more, visit your nearest women’s sober living home.
-You may also contact a home for California women’s sober living.
-Having thoughts about joining a Southern California women’s sober living house?
+To find out more, visit your nearest clients’s sober living home.
+You may also contact a home for California clients’s sober living.
+Having thoughts about joining a Southern California clients’s sober living house?
 Call Clarity House at 877-705-6859.
-Their homes for women’s sober living are in Manhattan Beach and San Diego.
+Their homes for clients’s sober living are in Manhattan Beach and San Diego.